GrantM11235/calipertron/readme.md

 ---

 Verifying the PDM by importing the drive signal into python and analyzing, we match the expected 757.58 drive frequency.
 Cool.
+Though this may be begging the question since the calcs use the drive rate, which is derived assuming the ADC clock stuff above is correct.
+Let's see if we can recover it from a single signal

 ---